SPI Communication Protocol

 SPI vs. I2C: Which is better for robotics?

-SPI is generally preferred for high-speed, short-distance communication where throughput matters, such as IMUs or displays.
-I2C is better for connecting many simple sensors over fewer wires where speed is less critical.
-For core AGV motion control, SPI's full-duplex nature usually makes it the superior choice.
+SPI shines for high-speed, short-haul comms where throughput counts, like IMUs or displays.
+I2C's great for lots of simple sensors over fewer wires when speed's not key.
+For AGV motion control, SPI's full-duplex edge usually wins out.

 What is the maximum distance for SPI communication?

-SPI is a "single-ended" protocol designed for on-board communication, typically reliable only up to 10-20cm.
-In an AGV, if you need to run cables to external sensors, you should use differential signaling buffers (like RS-422 transceivers) to extend the range and protect against noise.
+SPI's a 'single-ended' protocol for on-board use, reliable up to 10-20cm.
+For AGVs with external sensor cables, add differential signaling buffers (like RS-422 transceivers) to stretch range and fight noise.

-How many slave devices can I connect to one master?
+How many slave devices can I hook to one master?

 What happens if the clock signal (SCLK) fails?